 Do it Yourself Wills

 Such wills are found in office supply stores, online, and in books.
 They usually use a fill-in-the-blank format.
 Such wills can be legal, but may contain things that may make them ineffective or unenforceable.
+This is why it’s so important to use a Tampa Wills Attorney like the Tampa law office of Lizbeth Potts.
 Most people are unaware of the complexity of creating and drafting an enforceable will that passes muster here in Florida.
+That’s why we are here to help!